remyleone/remyleone.github.io/about.markdown

 - 7 is a prime number.
 - 007 is classy.
 - I like German (even if I don't speak it).
-- It's short for a domain name and can be type quickly.
+- It's short and can be typed quickly.

 My wishlists
 ------------